Washington Nurse's Corner

 - Send in copies of medical/dental notes.

-Many parents ask, “When is my child sick enough to stay home from school?”
-This is not always an easy question to answer!
-I hope that these tips can help!
+“When is my child sick enough to stay home from school?”
 A child who is sick will not be able to perform well in school and is likely to spread the illness to other children and staff.
 We suggest making a plan for childcare ahead of time so you will not be caught without a comfortable place for your child to stay if he/she is ill.

-Most school policies state that you should not send your child to school if he/she has:
+Children should not be sent to school if he/she has:

-- Fever in the past 24 hours (must be off fever reducing medications for 24 hours)
+- Fever of 100.4 or higher in the past 24 hours (AND must be off fever reducing medications for 24 hours)

-- Vomiting and/or Diarrhea in the past 24 hours
+- Vomiting and/or Diarrhea (2 times or more) in the past 24 hours

 - Chills and/or Sore throat

-- Strep Throat (must have been taking an antibiotic for at least 24 hours before returning to school)
+- Strep Throat (must be on an antibiotic for at least 24 hours before returning to school)

 - Bad cold, with a very runny nose or bad cough, especially if it has kept the child awake at night

-If your child becomes ill at school and the school nurse feels the child is too sick to benefit from school or is contagious to other children, you will be called to come and take him/her home from school.
+If your child becomes ill at school and the school nurse feels the child is either too sick to benefit from school or is contagious to other children, you will be called to come and take him/her home..
 It is essential that the school have a phone number where you can be contacted during the day and an emergency number in the event you cannot be reached.
 Please be sure that arrangements can be made to transport your child home from school and that childcare is available in case of illness.
-If your daytime or emergency phone number changes during the year, please notify the school immediately.
+If your daytime or emergency phone number changes during the year, please notify the school immediately/update Realtime.

 - Physical